Branches are the final component of Git version control. This gives us four core elements to work with throughout the rest of this tutorial:

 git merge css

 Notice that this command always merges into the current branch: CSS remains unchanged.
 Check the history to make sure that the CSS history has been added to the master.

 The following diagram visualizes the merge.

-Instead of re-creating the commits in css and adding them to the history of master, Git reuses the existing snapshots and simply moves the tip of master to match the tip of css.
-This kind of merge is called a fast-forward merge, since Git is “fast-forwarding” through the new commits in the css branch.
+Instead of re-creating the commits in CSS and adding them to the history of the master, Git reuses the existing snapshots and simply moves the tip of the master to match the tip of CSS.
+This kind of merge is called a fast-forward merge since Git is “fast-forwarding” through the new commits in the CSS branch.

-We can safely delete a branch by passing the -d flag to git branch.
+We can safely delete a branch bypassing the -d flag to the git branch.

 git branch -d css git branch